Smulchman/pwa-text-editor/README.md

 ## Description

-This is a simple text editor built as a progressive web application
+This is a simple text editor built as a progressive web application.

 ## Usage